 The same way as you can write custom block rules, you can also write exclusion rules to allow specific process behaviors.
 This is useful to allow safe process behaviors or exclude a process behavior that triggers a block rule.
 For example, you can allow processes signed by Company XYZ, or processes with a particular command-line.More Information

-The program should not use more than 50 MB of RAM and CPU usage is very low even if you run many applications at the same time or "heavy" applications.
+The program should not use more than 50 MB of memory and CPU usage is very low even if you run many applications at the same time or "heavy" applications.
 You will not even notice that OSArmor is running in your system and is keeping it safe with its complex process behavioral analysis engine.

 OSArmor is a great ally to fight malware and can catch what others didn't.
 If something gets past your antivirus software then there is OSArmor that adds an additional layer of defense by blocking suspicious process behavior.
 Having different layers of protection will definitely increase the security level of your system.

 Many Windows 10 users are using OSArmor alongside with the pre-installed Windows Defender antivirus.
 They can work together without problems and are a good "combo" to improve the protection from ransomware, malware and other online threats.
 OSArmor works fine also with mostly any other security software.